 - Toasted Bread or Garlic Croutons - Adds crunch and soaks up the soup beautifully.

-- Grilled Cheese Sandwich – A comforting, classic pairing that complements the soup’s creamy texture.
+- Grilled Cheese Sandwich - A comforting, classic pairing that goes with the soup's creamy texture.

 - Fresh Green Salad - A light, citrusy salad with arugula or spinach helps balance the warmth of the soup.